muhme/quote/README.md

   * Incorporate locale into quotes
     * w/o translating the quotes; only add a locale field
     * Include at least three quotes in each locale
-    * Display a random quote from the current locale on the landing page
     * Enable the option to list and search quotes exclusively in the current locale or in all locales
 * Develop a new JSON API for fetching quotes
   * As a future alternative to the Perl script